Please note: to read our website on mobiles, scroll to very end to choose desktop version.

 Following Germany’s invasion of Russia in June 1941, an agreement was made granting amnesty for Polish citizens deported within the Soviet Union.
 The men were to fight under General Władysław Anders who was released from Lubyanka prison in Moscow with the aim of forming a Polish Army against the Germans.

 The family and others in the Camp were advised of the amnesty in August 1941, and Franciszek was released from prison.
 They began their journey south.
 After many changes of trains, and nights spent sleeping on railway station platforms, they arrived in Saratov in south eastern Russia.
-They spent the winter months early in 1942 on a sheep station, and then resumed their journey to Buzuluk where Franciszek joined the Polish Army.
+They spent the winter months early in 1942 on a collective farm, and then resumed their journey to Buzuluk where Franciszek joined the Polish Army.
 From there, they were transported to Guzar in Uzbekistan.
 There were thousands of refugees there, and a typhus epidemic was raging.
 Stanisława worked there at a field hospital before she and the girls were taken by train to Krasnovodsk.
 There they had their hair cut, scalps shaved, and clothes fumigated before they boarded a ship on 26 March 1942 and travelled across the Caspian Sea to Pahlevi in Iran and then to Tehran.

 Franciszek remained in Guzar, and was to follow with the Polish Army on the next available transport.
 It was eighteen months later that Stanisława was advised by the Red Cross that he died there on 9 April 1942.
 No cause of death was given at that time, but it is believed that he was one of the many who died after contracting typhus.